Bournemouth Council Homes

-Children's establishments run (at some point in their history) by Bournemouth Borough Council.
+Children's establishments run at some time in their history by Bournemouth Council.

 - Riversleigh Nursery, 41 Branksome Wood, Bournemouth